imcf/auto-subtitle/README.md

 -- `--editor "command --args"` — customize editor command if you want to use VS Code or other editors (example: `--editor "code --wait"`).
 - `--batch True` — after generating SRTs, run the burn process on all videos in non-interactive batch mode.
 - `--srt_path PATH` — path to an existing `.srt` file or a directory containing `.srt` files to use instead of generating new ones.
 When a directory is provided, filenames should match the video basenames (e.g., `video.mp4` -> `video.srt`).
+- `--backend [whisperx|openai-whisper]` — choose the transcription backend to use for generating subtitles.
+Default: `whisperx`.

 Subtitle formatting & split behavior